Umayanga12/Nexasecure-V2/README.md

 > Enterprise-grade NFT-based authentication framework for microservices

+## Description
-**Description:** A blockchain-integrated system providing a robust physical and logical barrier between users and services through ephemeral NFTs and hardware wallets (ESP32-S3).
+This project introduces a secure, NFT-based authentication system designed specifically for microservice architectures operating within big data environments.
+Unlike traditional token-based systems (e.g., JWT), this system leverages the immutability and ownership model of NFTs to provide robust user identity verification.
+A blockchain-integrated system providing a robust physical and logical barrier between users and services through ephemeral NFTs and hardware wallets (ESP32-S3).

 ---